How to stop your puppy from biting

 If your puppy comes to you and bites your hands, he often wants to challenge you to play.
 This may be because he is bored.
 It is important that you do not push your dog away or speak to him.
 He has achieved what he came for, which is attention!
 At that moment it is best to ignore your pup and walk out of the room.
 Close the door or use the stair gate again for a time-out.
 Then play with your pup if he is quiet.
 If this behaviour occurs more often, think about whether you spend enough time on your pup and whether your pup has enough (challenging) alternatives to play with.

 Almost all puppies have a moment that they go crazy.
 This can vary to running wild and playing to wanting to bite into anything and not reacting to a correction.
-Often this time is between 4 PM and 7 PM when there is often more activity in the house, due to the end of the working day and children coming home.
+This is usually between 4pm and 7pm when there is more activity in the house, as it's the end of the day and the whole family is home.
 As with small children, this can be due to fatigue and too many stimuli in one day.
 The day is long and not all puppies sleep enough during the day.
 At this moment put your puppy in his crate with a KONG Puppy or chew toy.
 This way you give your pup something to react on and you will often see that your pup falls asleep quickly.

 What shouldn't you do?